 Meherrin River Regional Jail encourages each inmate to maintain contact with their family and friends through bi-weekly visits.
 Visitation is allowed Monday through Friday, and is scheduled between two and seven days in advance by the visitor using the visitation scheduling system.
-Each inmate can have no more than two onsite visits per week, but only one per day.
+Each inmate is given two 30 minute visits each week with additional visits allowed to be scheduled for a small fee.
+There can only be one onsite visit per day.
 The visits can last from thirty minutes to one hour depending on the visitor's living distance from the facility.